 - Mapping out the customer journey may be time-consuming.

 There’s always a ton of excitement in the air when you start talking about things to build.
 New features are exciting.
-You can picture all the amazing places your product could go, the results they could bring, and what the best-case scenario is.
+You can picture all the amazing places your product could go, the results it could bring, and the best-case scenario.
 But as a product manager, you need to be the voice of reality.

-As you go through and prioritize features into your product roadmap, remember that your overall strategy and product roadmap always need to be front and center.
-Don’t lose focus on the bigger picture by some exciting idea.
+As you go through and prioritize features in your product roadmap, remember that your overall strategy and product roadmap always need to be front and center.
+Don’t lose focus on the bigger picture with some exciting ideas.
 Long-term strategy always trumps short-term results.

-Be conservative and try to live by the mantra of “less is more”.
-Big features can just as easily be big risks if you don’t have the data and user research to back them up.
+Be conservative and live by the mantra of “less is more.”
+Big features can just as easily be risks if you don’t have the data and user research to back them up.
 Whenever possible, use Agile development practices to launch early and often.

 Lastly, make time to regularly re-prioritize.
 Business needs change.
 Markets change.
 Leadership changes.
-And despite all the work you put into prioritizing features, those priorities will change as well.
-Set aside time to go through your list and make sure everything is still aligned with the bigger picture.
+And despite all the work you put into prioritizing features, those priorities will also change.
+Set aside time to review your list and ensure everything is aligned with the bigger picture.